vn-tools/arc_unpacker/README.md

 Caveats:

 1. The file format might be detected by two or more decoders at once.
-In such cases you need to tell the program which one to use by supplying `--fmt=...` option.
+In such cases you need to tell the program which one to use by supplying `--dec=...` option.

-2. The file might need more parameters to be correctly unpacked (all of which can be discovered with `--help --fmt=FORMAT` switch).
+2. The file might need more parameters to be correctly unpacked (all of which can be discovered with `--help --dec=DECODER` switch).
 In such cases you need to supply them manually.
 For example, XP3 archives need `--plugin` that tells what kind of decryption to use.
-To tell it to use Fate/Stay Night decryption, supply `--fmt=krkr/xp3 --plugin=fsn`.
+To tell it to use Fate/Stay Night decryption, supply `--dec=krkr/xp3 --plugin=fsn`.

 ## Q&A